GregEwens/sem/use_cases/TopNCitiesInContinent.md

 ### Trigger

-The organisation requires information that the user of the system supplies.
+The Database contains all the current data of the cities of the world.

 ## MAIN SUCCESS SCENARIO